cjriches/simulatron/Documentation/memory-management.md

 W stands for Write.
 If 0, attempted writes will generate a page fault.

-E stands for Execute.
+X stands for eXecute.
 If 0, attempted instruction fetches will generate a page fault.

 C stands for Copy-On-Write.
 If both W and C are 1, then an attempted write will trigger a page fault.